 The Medical Imaging Program offers a degree in radiologic technology.
 A radiographer is a professional who is skilled in the art and science of radiography and is able to apply scientific knowledge, problem-solving techniques, communication, and the use of high tech equipment, while providing quality patient care.
 The Associate of Applied Science program includes courses in the following areas: technique, exposure, positioning, protection, physics, patient care and ethics.
 Clinical practice and supplemental instruction are provided in accredited hospitals and clinics.

 The Medical Imaging program is a selective admission program.
 When you apply to the College, you will be accepted into Healthcare Specialist with a concentration in Medical Imaging while you complete the prerequisite requirements.
 The Medical Imaging program accepts a limited number of students each year and there is a separate application process.
 Contact your campus of interest below for more details.

 Students who are admitted to the program will be required to pay for and submit to a criminal background check, drug testing and physical exam.
 The details and process will be provided at an orientation.
 Please contact the program faculty for more detailed information.

-Graduates of our Imaging Sciences program are working in hospitals, clinics, imaging centers and doctor’s offices.
+Graduates of our Medical Imaging program are working in hospitals, clinics, imaging centers and doctor’s offices.
 Some of our graduates choose to transfer to a four-year institution using our articulated transfer opportunities available with IUPUI, IUK, and University of Southern Indiana for radiology graduates.
 Students are encouraged to review these options with their advisors.